Deadlines & Important Dates

 Is there a waiting list?

 Yes.
-Candidates who are considered to be qualified for GLODEP but are not offered admission and/or scholarship due to limited number of places and/or scholarships are placed on a waiting list.
+Applicants who are considered to be qualified for GLODEP but are not offered admission and/or scholarship due to limited number of places and/or scholarships are placed on a waiting list.
 If you have been placed on the waiting list it will be clearly communicated to you.
 You will be informed if and when a place becomes available.

 I was selected for GLODEP – what happens next?